deamorim2/sdbs/EN-US/simple_sql.rst

 Simple SQL
 ==============

-`SQL <https://en.wikipedia.org/wiki/SQL>`_, or "Structured Query Language", is a means of asking questions and update data in relational databases.
+SQL_, or "Structured Query Language", is a means of asking questions and update data in relational databases.

 If you want to know a little more about this subject `Click On here! <https://en.wikipedia.org/wiki/SQL>`_